Sonic2kDBS/AI_model_classes/README.md

 # S2k AI model classes
 This is an idea to specify levels / classes for AI models.

-Sice almost half a Year I had that idea and as often as I tried calculations to find another class-model, I still came back to his.
+Since almost half a Year I had that idea and as often as I tried calculations to find another class-model, I still came back to his.
 The Formula is `7^x*10^-9`, where x is the class / level and the result is the first Parameter count of the class / level in Billion.

 | Level | Formula | intermediate step | /1B | result | comment |